 U.K. Student Internships at BIOS

-The U.K. Associates of BIOS offers a full scholarship for a student to participate in a research internship at BIOS, thanks to the generosity of XL Catlin.
+The U.K. Associates of BIOS offers a full scholarship for a student to participate in a research internship at BIOS, thanks to the generosity of AXA XL.
 For more information and the Internship application form, please visit the U.K. Associates page.

 BIOS Independent Research Internships